 The Pennsylvania Department of Revenue has a Taxpayers' Rights Advocate who assists taxpayers with PA Personal Income Tax and PA Inheritance Tax problems and concerns that have not been resolved through normal administrative procedures.
 It is the Advocate's responsibility to ensure that the Department provides equitable treatment with dignity and respect.
-For more information concerning taxpayers' rights, request the Department's brochure REV-527, Taxpayer's Bill of Rights, from one of the Forms
+For more information concerning taxpayers' rights, request the Department's brochure REV-527, Taxpayers' Bill of Rights, from one of the Forms Ordering Services on page 3.

-Ordering Services on page 3.
-You may contact the Taxpayers' Rights Advocate:
+To contact the Taxpayers' Rights Advocate:

-- Send e-mail to: pataxadvocate@state.pa.us; or
+- Send e-mail to: pataxadvocate@state.pa.us

-- Call 717-772-9347; or
+- Call: 717-772-9347

-- Write to:
+- Write: PA Department of Revenue Taxpayers' Rights Advocate

-PA Department of Revenue Taxpayers' Rights Advocate Lobby, Strawberry Square Harrisburg, PA 17128
+Strawberry Square Harrisburg, PA 17128